DanielSCrouch/GoScan/README.md

 # GoScan

-A concurrent golang based network scanner.
+A concurrent golang based host-detection network scanner implemented with the ARP protocol.

 ## Install Dependancies